polterguy/polterguy.github.io/tutorials/database-crud/index.md

 and the arguments provided by the meta information parts of the endpoint resolver automatically changes.
 The **[.arguments]** node is said to _"declare which arguments your endpoint can accept"_.
 Editing the arguments your endpoint accepts is typically among one of the first things you want to do if you want to modify your endpoint.
-In the above arguments node for instance, the **[locale.mt]** argument probably doesn't make much sense, and can be deleted to simplify your endpoint.

 #### Validating arguments